How the Gut Microbiome Shapes Your Child’s Health and Behavior

 A child’s microbiome begins developing long before the first bite of food.

-The birth process adds another layer.
-A vaginal birth coats the baby in the mother’s beneficial microbes, forming the foundation of the infant’s gut community, while a cesarean birth introduces a different set of microbes from the hospital environment, which may delay the growth of certain helpful bacteria.
+Even if it turns out the fetus isn't impacted directly by mom's microbes, the birth process is certainly a time when we do inherit microbes from our mothers.
+A vaginal birth coats the baby in the mother’s beneficial microbes, forming the foundation of the infant’s gut community.
+Cesarean birth introduces a different set of microbes from the hospital environment, which may delay the growth of certain helpful bacteria.

 The Fleet of Helpful Microbes